daleao/sdv/Modular Gameplay Overhaul/Modules/Taxes/README.md

 If the [Professions](../Professions) module is enabled and the player has the Conservationist profession, the professions' tax deduction perk will change from a % value increase to all items, to a more immersive % deduction of taxable income.
 Environmentalist activities can be used to deduct taxable income up to 100%.
 This means that farmers can be tax-exempt by collecting enough trash from oceans or rivers (it is recommended to decrease the default Professions setting for TrashNeededPerTaxBonusPct, as the TaxBonusCeiling setting will be overridden to 100%).

+(NEW) You can now deduct your business expenses from your taxable income.
+Any income spent on farm buildings, tool upgrades, animals or seed purchases (configurable) will be automatically deducted.
+You don't even need to be a tax evader in this economy.

 ## Compatibility

 Should be compatible with anything (including [Ferngill Revenue Service](https://www.nexusmods.com/stardewvalley/mods/7566, but please don't try using both together).